Learning Outcomes

 The process involves:

-- The paying party serving points of dispute within 21 days.
+- the paying party serving points of dispute within 21 days

 For bills of costs up to £75,000, the court may conduct a provisional assessment on paper without an oral hearing.
+Either party can seek an oral hearing within 21 days of the provisional decision, but if they fail to achieve an adjustment in their favour by at least 20%, they may be ordered to pay the costs of that hearing.

 A claimant is awarded costs after a multi-track trial.
 Their bill of costs totals £120,000.
 The defendant disputes several items as excessive.
 At a detailed assessment hearing, the judge disallows £20,000 as unreasonable and orders the defendant to pay £100,000.

-Answer: The judge has conducted a detailed assessment and reduced the recoverable costs to £100,000.
+The judge has conducted a detailed assessment and reduced the recoverable costs to £100,000.

 Standard and Indemnity Basis